Running a small business means keeping a lot of different balls in the air.

 Go into almost any office and chances are you’ll see at least one whiteboard.
 Their ability to gather a group of people’s ideas and thoughts onto a shared, public space is invaluable.
 How to replicate their benefits for remote workers and distributed teams is a challenge many companies face.

-Enter RealtimeBoard.
+Enter Miro.
 This online whiteboard platform has continually improved and added new features since its debut in 2011.

-In addition to basic whiteboard features like drawing, text, and sticky notes, RealtimeBoard also boasts mindmapping, charts, embeddable media, and a ton more.
+In addition to basic whiteboard features like drawing, text, and sticky notes, Miro also boasts mind mapping, charts, embeddable media, and a ton more.

 For example, if you’re working on a project, such as creating a brand identity for a new business, you’ll need to collaborate with your co-founders and likely with your designer.
-Collaborating by email is tough and you’ll end up loosing a lot of time and information.
-That’s where products like RealtimeBoard are really useful.
+Collaborating by email is tough and you’ll end up losing a lot of time and information.
+That’s where products like Miro are really useful.

 Free, with plans starting at $10/month for “solopreneurs” or $40/month for five members